illumio/illumio.core/README.md

-# Ansible Collection - illumio.illumio
+# Ansible Collection - illumio.core

 > **NOTE:** this collection is currently under development, and is **not yet available through Galaxy or Ansible Automation Platform**.
 If you are interested in learning more about the project, please reach out to the [Illumio Integrations team](mailto:app-integrations@illumio.com).